EpicEricEE/typst-plugins/united/src/lib.typ

 //
 // Parameters:
 // - product: The symbol to use for the exponent product.
+// - uncertainty: How to display uncertainties.
+Can be "plusminus" or
+//   "parentheses".
 // - decimal-sep: The decimal separator.
 // - group-sep: The separator between digit groups.
 // - delim: Delimiter between numbers in a range.